-The best way for a contractor to avoid suspension or debarment is to implement policies and practices aimed at preventing misconduct from occurring.
+Preemptive Steps Contractors Can Take to Reduce the Risk of Suspension and Debarment policies and practices aimed at preventing misconduct from occurring.
 The most important and effective step that a contractor can take is to develop a "values-based" ethics program, which includes review and control procedures and training, and which establishes an ethical culture in the organization and encourages employees to "do the right thing."
-It is critical that the commitment to the ethics program be company-wide; in particular, senior management must exhibit a real commitment to the program.
-In addition, a company should have a designated ethics officer who can facilitate training, answer questions, advise on ethics and compliance, and investigate complaints.42 While implementing such a program does not guarantee the contractor immunity from suspension or debarment, it will undoubtedly reduce the risks.
-In addition, should misconduct occur, the fact that the contractor already has these measures in place will greatly reduce the chances that the contractor will ultimately be debarred.43
+It is critical that the commitment to the ethics program be companywide; in particular, senior management must exhibit a real commitment to the program.
+In addition, a company should have a designated ethics officer who can facilitate training, answer questions, advise on ethics and compliance, and investigate complaints.37 While implementing such a program does not guarantee the contractor immunity from suspension or debarment, it will undoubtedly reduce the risks.
+In addition, should misconduct occur, the fact that the contractor already has these measures in place will greatly reduce the chances that the contractor will ultimately be debarred.38